Acne Treatment Review in Singapore: Which Are Effective?

 As it turns out, it can help reduce acne and pigmentation tremendously.

-Dr Ong listened to my doubts and provided a solution: as the Pro Yellow Gold Laser can cause a slight acne purge in acne-prone skin, she prescribed oral medication and topical acne ointments for me to mitigate this risk.
+Dr Sau listened to my doubts and provided a solution: as the Pico Laser can cause a slight acne purge in acne-prone skin, she prescribed oral medication and topical acne ointments for me to mitigate this risk.

 I was happy with this suggestion, as it meant that I could go through with the laser treatment as prescribed without having to deal with severe acne purging.

-After the Pro Yellow Gold Laser treatment, my skin will then be analyzed again to see if we can take a stronger course of action to directly target the sebum glands and reduce the skin inflammation – using the Pico Discovery Laser.
+After the treatment, my skin will then be analyzed again to see if we can take a stronger course of action to directly target the sebum glands and reduce the skin inflammation – using the Pico Discovery Laser.
 I was excited.

-An additional treatment that she prescribed me was the Miracle S.E.P.
-(Scalpelectroporation®) Facial, which is a transdermal mode of delivery using patented technology to deliver a potent acne solution deep into my skin – without the use of needles.
+An additional treatment that she prescribed me was the Madonna (Oxygen) Facial, which is a transdermal mode of delivery using patented technology to deliver a potent acne solution deep into my skin – without the use of needles.
 This will help diminish the inflammation deep within my skin and prevent future breakouts, or significantly reduce its possibility.

 Beginning my acne treatment in Singapore